-Quality Faux Wood Shutters vs Substandard Faux Wood Shutters in Minneapolis05/06/2019George Christ There are a lot of faux wood window treatments out there, but is there a difference between good faux wood shutters, like our Polywood® shutters, that will last for decades and faux wood shutters that look worse and worse [[over time|as time goes on]39?
+Quality Faux Wood Shutters vs Substandard Faux Wood Shutters in Minneapolis05/06/2019George Christ There are a lot of faux wood window treatments out there, but is there a difference between good faux wood shutters, like our Polywood® shutters, that will last for decades and faux wood shutters that look shabby [[over time|as time goes on]39?
 Just pay attention to the faux wood shutter’s craftsmanship and specifics such as its durability, finish, and energy efficiency potential.
 Quality faux wood will never splinter, crack, chip or warp Any type of faux wood plantation shutters seem attractive when first put up.
 However, shutters that are made with shoddy materials such as cheap composites, vinyl-wrapped particleboards, or porous louvers will warp, chip, splinter, or fade.
-You definitely don’t want cheap faux wood shutters in your everyday spaces or in areas that have high heat, cold, or humidity.
+Inferior shutters definitely can’t hold up in your everyday spaces or in areas that have high heat, cold, or humidity.
 Well-made faux wood, like Polywood, is constructed from solid compounds that don’t disfigure, discolor or fall apart.
 Its rigid design allows shutters to withstand bowing, splintering, cracking, and chipping, even in humid or varying-temperature spaces.
 And while it may be tricky to tell if a faux wood is durable on the surface, you can always inspect the warranty.
 Businesses that give a lifetime guarantee have faith in their shutters because they only use the highest quality of materials.
 Quality faux wood doesn’t stain Dusting will be similar for all types of faux wood window treatments.
 However, in-depth cleaning comes with another set of troubles.
 Vinyl and other substandard materials will take in some liquid when cleaned with a damp rag.
 Substandard faux wood shutters also have coatings that can trap dirt and stains so that they are harder to clean.
 Companies that sell quality plantation shutters know that faux wood should be easy to clean.
 For example, Polywood has a coating that is easy to wipe down quickly, which makes your shutters seem just as nice as they did on day one.
 High-caliber faux wood is also completely water resistant, so if anything gets on the shutter, it should come clean with a little water or multi-purpose dusting spray.
 Quality faux wood is energy efficient As you close your quality faux wood shutters, you should experience a quantifiable difference in air flow and heat loss.
 The solid louvers and compressed materials will help close out sunlight that heats up a room and drafts that can freeze you out.
 The best faux wood shutters, like Polywood shutters, will go even further in ensuring energy efficiency through UV inhibitors and weather stripping.
 Shutters crafted with a low quality composite won’t offer the same energy efficiency benefits.
 Those using second-rate composites or hollow louvers will still allow drafts through.
 As time goes on, substandard shutters can begin to warp and make gaps between the louvers.
 The way to find out if you bought a shoddy faux wood is by finding its R-rating.
 The larger the number, the more energy efficient the shutter.
-Call a Minneapolis Sunburst rep and choose the window treatment for you Finding a quality faux wood plantation shutter can sometimes seem like an impossible task.
+Call a Minneapolis Sunburst rep and choose the window treatment for you Finding a quality faux wood shutter can sometimes seem like an impossible task.
 Good thing our Sunburst representatives will bring you all our faux wood lines, so you can choose the right plantation shutter for your space.
 To set up a free in-home consultation, call 952-856-8130 today.